 As Colorado Fourteeners go, the Elks are difficult to access due to hard-to-acquire permits, some long approaches, and technical difficulty.
 The day that camping permits opened in June found me feverishly searching recreation.gov for camping at Capitol, Snowmass, and the Bells and attempting to put together an itinerary based on availability.
-With little time to think through logistics, we ended up with consecutive camping permits for Capitol Lake, Geneva Lake, and Crater Lake for the last week of August.
+With little time to think through logistics, we ended up with consecutive camping permits for Capitol Lake, Geneva Lake, and Crater Lake for the last week of August4.
 We built our itinerary around this scaffold of camping permits.

 Pyramid Peak